 For a while they also listed a 1:250 scale British Airways Super VC10 model.
 This was the result of a project where Corgi and Gemini would work together on a VC10 model in this scale but this never progressed beyond a pre-production model.

 A few photos of the Standard VC10 model are shown below.
 Of interest is the fact that the XR808 model shown in the second set of photos seems to have been produced using the tooling from the Jet-X 1:400 scale VC10s.
 The details on the wings and tail are different between the G-ASIX model and the XR808 one.
 Further down the page are photos of A4O-AB and G-ARVM from Jet-X, comparing these it is obvious that the same tooling produced XR808 for Gemini.
+The third set of photos shows XV104 with its '40 years' commemorative tail art.
+While the finish is a bit glossy, the detail on the model is very good, including nicely proportioned wing pods, a SRIM antenna as well as clear and precise markings.
+This model obviously came out of the same (modified) mould as the G-ASIX model.

 In 2015 Gemini issued a single 1:200 scale VC10, XR808 in the anniversary colourscheme that she last flew in.
 Unfortunately this otherwise great looking model sported a major flaw in that the mould included a centerline hose-drum unit which was never installed on a C1K model.
 On a model in this scale this hump beneath the rear fuselage is quite prominent.
 Gemini most likely used the same mould that was used on the JC Wings models for this one.